 Works

-I bought the iPad Pro several years ago, because the add said it was perfect for artists.
+I bought the iPad Pro several years ago, because the advertisement said it was perfect for artists.
 I found out that Procreate is the number one art app.

 The painting below is a watercolor and took me two years to complete.
 I was in my fifties when I did it.
-The reason it took me so long was because it was the largest painting I’ve done with watercolor.
-I don’t use black or white.
-The black you see is a combination of a blue and a brown.
-I didn’t mix the paint on my palette.
-Rather I mixed it on the paper, letting the two colors show rather than just being a black color.
+It was the largest painting I’d done with watercolor.
+As I mentioned previously, I don’t use black or white.
+For the darkest areas, I didn’t mix the paint on my palette.
+Rather I mixed it on the paper, letting the two colors show a bit rather than just being a black color.
 The white you see is the paper.
 I had to be very careful not to paint where it should be white.

 Towards the end of the project, I would dip my brush into the paint, take a deep breath, and paint a couple of strokes.
 I was working on the details of the hands and face.
 I suppose I saved that for last, because it was, to me, the hardest part.
 After a couple of paint strokes, I would exhale in a explosion of breath and jump away from my drafting table.
 “Whoa!”
 I’d exclaim.
 “Whew, that was hard!” because I was afraid, after two years of work, I’d mess the thing up and it would break my heart to have to begin again.
 “But I’ll never finish if I don’t keep working,” I’d tell myself.
 So I’d try again, but again…”Whoa!” and I would stop for the day.
 And so it took me two full years.
 But it did get finished.